Structural Implications of the Chameleon Mechanism on White Dwarfs: Results

 Since the degeneracy between curves is evident -- in the sense that we could get the same masses and radii with various combinations of $n$, $\beta$, and $\Lambda$ -- it is useful to obtain a parametric function for them.
 A relation like $R=R(M,n,\beta,\Lambda)$ can bring order into chaos, allowing not only to compare different chameleon realisations between themselves but also between other models, such as other ST theories with screening mechanisms.
 Since all the solid curves in Fig.~\ref{fig:MR_curves} appear to have the same shape, we assume this formula for the mass-radius relation \cite{Greiner_1995}

 which perfectly fits the MR curve for WDs in Newtonian gravity.
 In that case, we have that $R_*= 8.83\times10^3$ km and the $M_*$ parameter naturally coincides with the Chandrasekhar mass, i.e. $M_*=M_{Ch}=1.45$ $M_\odot$.

 To parameterise the MR curve of the chameleon-screened WDs, we turn the constants $R_*$ and $M_*$ into functions of the parameters of our chameleon model.
 After having explored the dependence of maximum radii and maximum masses with $\beta$ and $\Lambda$, we found that parabolic functions are a good ansatz, namely

 with $\Lambda_0=10^{-19}\,M_P$ a normalisation factor and $R_0$, $M_0$, $A_1$, $A_2$, $B_1$, $B_2$, $C_1$, $C_2$, $D_1$, $D_2$ constants.
 The best-fit values for these parameters are summarized in Tab.~\ref{tab:best-fit}, with a coefficient of determination $R^2= 0.992$.
-The corresponding curves for values compatible with observational data are shown in Fig.~\ref{fig:MR_curves}, with the same colouring as their numerical counterparts.
-As apparent in these plots, the agreement between numerics and fitting formulae is enough for all practical purposes.
+The corresponding curves are shown in Fig.~\ref{fig:MR_curves}, with the same colouring as their numerical counterparts.
+As apparent in these plots, the agreement between numerics and fitting formulae is sufficient for all practical purposes.